Creating a customer journey map is vital for any business to optimize its sales and marketing processes.

 Because there are few high barriers to conversion, the customer sales journey can happen quickly and easily as long as the right digital touchpoints are in place.

-The example above shows that touchpoints can all be online assets from social media for awareness, to blog posts for research, to case studies or webinars for consideration.
-Finally, there might be a personal touchpoint in the very end if someone has a question right before or after purchasing.
+The journey map example above shows that touchpoints can all be online assets from social media for awareness, to blog posts for research, to case studies or webinars for consideration.
+Finally, there might be a personal touchpoint at the very end if someone has a question right before or after purchasing.

-If your customers go from Awareness to Purchase (or even Free Trial purchase) quickly, a simple map might work for you.
+If your customers go from Awareness to Purchase (or even Free Trial purchase) quickly, a simple user journey mapping might work for you.

 2. HubSpot